High-Redshift Galaxy Candidates at $z = 9-10$ as Revealed by JWST Observations of WHL0137-08: Methods

 \subsection{Photometric Redshifts}

 We derive initial photometric redshifts using \eazypy\ \citep{Brammer2008}, which fits the observed photometry of each galaxy using a set of templates added in a non-negative linear combination.
 We use the photometry measured in elliptical Kron apertures with a scale factor of 1.5.
 Both \JWST\ and \HST\ photometry is included in the photometric redshift calculations for the \WHL\ cluster field, while only \JWST\ photometry is used for the Module A field.
 The photometric redshifts were calculated using a template set comprised of the 12 ``tweak\_fsps\_QSF\_12\_v3'' templates derived from the Flexible Stellar Population Synthesis (FSPS) library \citep{Conroy2009, Conroy2010a, Conroy2010b}, which include a range of galaxy types (e.g., star-forming, quiescent, dusty) and realistic star formation histories (e.g., bursty, slowly rising, slowly falling).
-To these FSPS templates, we add six templates from Larson et al. (2022, in prep) that span bluer colors than the fiducial FSPS templates.
-These additional templates were found to provide better photometric-redshift accuracies for bluer galaxies at $z > 9$ (Larson et al. 2022, in prep).
-We allow the redshifts to span from $0.1 < z < 20$, in steps of 0.01, and adopt a flat luminosity prior as we are just beginning to explore galaxies at these epochs.
+To these FSPS templates, we add six templates from \citep{Larson2022} that span bluer colors than he fiducial FSPS templates.
+These additional templates were found to provide better photometric-redshift accuracies for bluer galaxies at $z > 9$ \citep{Larson2022}.
+We allow the redshifts to span from $0.1 < z < 20$, in steps of 0.01.
+Because we are just beginning to explore galaxies at these epochs, the high-redshift luminosity function, especially at the bright end, is not well-known at $z \ga 9$.
+Therefore, we adopt a flat luminosity prior, similar to recent similar to recent \JWST\ high-redshift studies \citep[e.g.,][]{Finkelstein2022, Adams2023, Finkelstein2023}, to prevent bias against the selection of bright high-redshift galaxies.